Children's Dental care, Pediatric Dentist

 - Roughly 1.5 million American children will experience some level of early childhood caries.

 - Children between the ages of two and five who have not visited a dentist in the past 12 months are more likely to have decay in their primary teeth.

 - 50% of all children have never visited a dentist.

 “My staff and I work hard to ensure our patients and their parents are armed with as much preventive education as possible so we can work together to prevent decay,” says Dr. Nanna.

 “Tooth decay can be extremely painful, and can negatively impact all areas of your child’s life.”

-If your child does not currently have a relationship with a pediatric dentist, make an appointment as soon as possible.
+If your child does not currently have a relationship with a pediatric dentist in Roswell, make an appointment as soon as possible.
 Children should see a dentist every six months, and parents should work hard to make oral care a priority in their homes.

 © 2019 Polkadot Pediatric Dentistry.
 Authorization to post is granted, with the stipulation that Polkadot Pediatric Dentistry, an Alpharetta dentist, is credited as sole source.